 Indian Bayou has three nine-hole layouts, called Creek, Seminole and Choctaw, befitting the American Indian theme.

 The golf course is right beside the airport: In fact, the airport runs parallel to no. 3 on the Creek Course.
 Instead of it being distracting, I found it interesting to watch the planes landing and taking off; it's a small airport with small planes.

 Since the course was built in a bayou, there are swamps and wetlands involved, but the fairways on all three nines are generally wide and forgiving enough that the marshes are generally there as scenery, at least off the tee.

-Of the three nines, the Creek course stands out because of some tricky layups involved.
-No. 4 is a fairly short par-5 with two marsh carries - an exception to the above statement - on which you are encouraged to tee off with a long iron or fairway wood, targeting a landing area between the two marshes.
-Teeing off with a long iron on a par-5 is interesting to some, vexing to others.
+Of Indian Bayou Golf Club's three nines, the Creek Course stands out because of some tricky layups involved.
+No. 4 is a fairly short par 5 with two marsh carries -- an exception to the above statement -- on which you are encouraged to tee off with a long iron or fairway wood, targeting a landing area between the two marshes.
+Teeing off with a long iron on a par 5 is interesting to some, vexing to others.

 No. 6 is another layup in front of a marsh.
 No. 2 is a tricky driving hole, a dogleg right with water on both sides of the fairway.

 "This is my least favorite nine," said Punch Elliott, playing with friends Chad Wilks and Barry Barrett, all golfers from Wisconsin.

 The three nines can obviously played in any combination.
 Indian Bayou's Creek/Seminole Course is the most difficult on the scorecard, with a slope rating of 142, but I found Seminole to be the easiest of the nines, though it is the longest.

 Greens fees at Indian Bayou are in the $60-80 range.
 The course has been fairly recently renovated and updated, and is in good condition.